CASA volunteers are community members working collaboratively to support and advocate for children and families involved in the child welfare system.

 A MISSED DIAGNOSIS

-CASA was assigned to David, an 11-year-old who was diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) and Oppositional Defiant Disorder (ODD) and experienced repeated school suspensions.
+CASA was assigned to “David”, an 11-year-old who was diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) and Oppositional Defiant Disorder (ODD).
+David experienced repeated school suspensions.
 During a CASA visit, David’s grandmother mentioned he had been diagnosed with autism when he was five.
 Although CASA inquired to the DSS caseworker and the school, no one, including the Committee on Special Education (CSE), had any record of David ever having such a diagnosis.
 CASA investigated further, eventually tracking down the doctor who had made the original diagnosis.
 The doctor provided CASA with medical documentation of the diagnosis.
-After notifying all parties, including the DSS caseworker, attorney for the child, and in a written report to the judge, David was provided with the correct services to support his diagnosis.
+After notifying all parties, including the DSS caseworker, attorney for the child, and in a written report to the judge, David’s suspension at school was lifted, and he was provided with the correct services to support his diagnosis.

 READING BOOST